-Staff concludes that the proposed design will be superior by creating a pedestrian oriented façade along NE 85th Street that is supported by the design guidelines.
+Staff concludes that the reduced setback and proposed design will be superior by creating a pedestrian oriented commercial façade along NE 85th Street that is consistent with the design guidelines.

-Additionally, the reduction will not be a substantial detrimental effect on nearby properties and the City or the neighborhood as the reduction is adjacent to NE 85th Street and over a 100 feet from the nearest building (two office building on the south side of NE 85th Street).
+Additionally, the reduction will not be a substantial detrimental effect on nearby properties and the City or the neighborhood.
+The reduction is adjacent to NE 85th Street and over 100 feet from the nearest building (two office building on the south side of NE 85th Street) and the reduction results in a superior experience for pedestrian on NE 85th Street.